Tag: psychedelic art

 David Faulkner aka.
 Mr. Crystalface, Face the abyss, https://www.mrcrystalface.com/

-Psychedelic art is a form of visual art that emerged in the 1960s in the US and is characterized by super vivid colors, highly-detailed geometric patterns, symmetrical designs and unusual subjects.
-Psychedelic art reflects the experiences and sensations experienced on psychedelics, such as LSD, iboga, ayahuasca, peyote and mushrooms.
-Today, psychedelic art is gaining popularity due to a rise in psychedelics research and some celebrity talk about the healing powers of the medicine – mushrooms and ayahuasca.
-In this article, we’ll explore the history, themes, characteristics, and examples of psychedelic art.
+Psychedelic art is a form of visual art that emerged in the 1960s in the US and is characterized by super vivid colors, super detailed geometric patterns, symmetrical designs, and unusual subjects.
+Psychedelic art reflects the experiences and sensations experienced on psychedelics, such as LSD, iboga, ayahuasca, peyote, and mushrooms.
+Today, psychedelic art is gaining popularity due to a rise in psychedelic research, and some celebrities talk about the healing powers of the medicine – mushrooms and ayahuasca.
+In this article, we’ll explore the history, themes, and examples of psychedelic art.

 psychedelic Aztec tree in space-what is psychedelic art blog veronica winters